Same-sex marriage in New Hampshire: Later legislation

-For several years following the legalization of same-sex marriage in New Hampshire, the state statutes invalidated any marriage contracted in New Hampshire by non-residents if their intended state of residence would not recognize the validity of the marriage if contracted within its own jurisdiction.
-On July 10, 2014, Governor Hassan signed legislation designed to clarify the status of same-sex marriages.
-It established that same-sex marriages from other jurisdictions are recognized by New Hampshire as valid from the date they were contracted, even if they pre-dated New Hampshire's recognition of same-sex marriage; that New Hampshire recognizes the same-sex marriages of non-residents whether or not their home jurisdiction recognizes the marriage; and allows those in civil unions in other jurisdictions to marry in New Hampshire without first dissolving their civil union.
+For several years following the legalization of same-sex marriage, state statutes invalidated any marriage contracted in New Hampshire by non-residents if their intended state of residence would not recognize the validity of the marriage.
+On July 10, 2014, Governor Hassan signed legislation—approved 217–119 by the House and 24–0 by the Senate—designed to clarify the status of same-sex marriages.
+It established that same-sex marriages from other jurisdictions would be recognized in New Hampshire as valid from the date they were contracted, even if they predated the state's recognition of same-sex marriage.
+It also provided that New Hampshire would recognize the same-sex marriages of non-residents, regardless of whether their home jurisdiction recognizes such marriages, and that individuals in civil unions from other jurisdictions could marry in New Hampshire without first dissolving their civil union.

 In May 2018, the General Court passed legislation establishing a uniform, minimum marriageable age at 16.
-The bill allows same-sex partners to marry from the age of 16; previously same-sex couples could only marry from the age of 18, while heterosexual partners could marry at 13 for women and 14 for men.
+Previously, same-sex couples could only marry from the age of 18, while heterosexual partners could marry at 13 for women and 14 for men.
 On June 18, 2018, Governor Chris Sununu signed the bill into law, and it went into effect on January 1, 2019.